Zhiping Pang, MD, PhD

 Graduate Students

-Graduate Student, Molecular Biosciences PhD program
+PhD candidate, Molecular Biosciences PhD program

 I’m a PhD student.
 My previous research focused on using stem cell technology and biomaterial science to develop a cellularized nerve graft to effectively treat peripheral nerve injuries.
 I’m excited to start my training with the Pang lab to study psychiatric disorders at the molecular and neurobiological levels using loss-of-function genetic variants.